Description

 Gross Motor Skill: Play "Put the Fire Out"

-- My Creation Book For the first nine weeks, the child learns about Creation.
-Collect all of the Creation activities and crafts to create a "My Creation Book."
-At the end of the Creation study (Week 9), use the provided cover worksheet and bind all the pages together.
+The child will learn about Creation for the first nine weeks of the Basic 2 Year Curriculum.
+Collect all Creation crafts to create a "My Creation Book."
+At the end of the Creation study (Week 9), use the cover worksheet and bind all the pages together.
+Find additional Creation activities and crafts on the ABCJesusLovesMe Creation Idea pages.

 - Day and Night Creation Book Day 1 - Use a piece of black construction paper as the background.
 Cut a piece of white construction paper in half.
 Glue the white half-sheet vertically on the black sheet.
 Write "Day" on the white piece and "Night" on the black.
 Add the number "1" to the page.